West Country (excl.Devon)

 You are probably here because you are tracing your family history.
 The authors and researchers that contribute to this site assume that you are aware that genealogy is an activity that may reveal things about your family that are shocking, unexpected, embarrassing, or you would rather you hadn't found out, and therefore take no responsibility for any unpleasant facts you discover here.
 Almost everyone tracing their family tree will experience strong emotions with some of the facts he or she uncovers and almost every family has its skeletons so don't expect your family to be any different.
 If you are in any doubt, do not continue further into this site.

 Some terminology and behaviours in common use in the past are now considered offensive, insensitive, or politically incorrect.
 When describing historical events or transcribing documents I have not attempted to convert to 21st century norms.
-Where a place has changed name over time, I have used the name in use at the time of the event.
+Where a place has changed name over time, I have used the name in use at the time of the event..
+There have been great injustices in the past both by and to our ancestors — when we record those events we are reminded not only how far we have come, but also how far we still need to go to before we can truely call them historical.
 There is no intent to offend, just to be historically factual and correct.

 Copyright and Use

-You are welcome to use my work to help research your own family tree, but you may not steal my hard work and use it to generate income or for other personal gain.
+You are welcome to use my work to help research your own family tree, but you may not steal my hard work and use it to generate income or for other personal or commercial gain.
+Please do not upload any of the trees from this site into other online genealogy or family history sites.